 If you love Sushi but you’re intimidated by the fuss of rolling your own or if you’re in a hurry then a sushi bowl is a great cheat’s sushi anyone can make.
 Using a base of rice, it’s super simple and ready in no time.
 This recipe contains Salmon, but leave it out for a meatless meal that is quick easy and delicious.
 See the full Sushi Bowl recipe.

 Vetkoek is a traditional South African dish often sold at fairs.
-South Africa is known for it’s meat eating ways, but we’ve created an equally satisfying meat-free version that carry the same flavour as the traditional curry mince option.
+South Africa is known for its meat-eating ways, but we’ve created an equally satisfying meat-free version that carries the same flavour as the traditional curry mince option.
 Pre-prep the dough on Sunday if you’d like to save time.
 See the full Vegetable Vetkoek recipe.

 We love making our own pizzas at home when we have a little bit of time over the weekend, but a flatbread is much quicker for a weeknight meal as it does not need time to rise.
 Customise your toppings as you choose, we’ve gone for Red Onion and Olives.
 See the full No Yeast Flatbread recipe.

 Italians cook to please the soul, combing simple flavours into a true masterpiece.
-This sauce is no excaption.
-Serve this tomato based sauce with pasta on its own or use it as a base to add your own mix of vegetables and flavours.
+This sauce is no exception.
+Serve this tomato-based sauce with pasta on its own or use it as a base to add your own mix of vegetables and flavours.
 It’s a great recipe for batch cooking.
 See the Homemade Pasta Sauce recipe.

 A true classic European dish that not many people make at home.
 This easy recipe does not require blind baking, the dough just needs to rest in the fridge for a bit before shaping into a pie dish, so is quicker than you think.
 Quiche is delicious for breakfast, lunch or afternoon tea.
 Our spinach version is meat-free and equally tasty.
 See the full Spinach Quiche recipe.